 Interviewee: Gavin Andrews

 Professor Gavin Andrews, AO, is a Professor of Psychiatry at the University of New South Wales at St Vincent’s Hospital, where he heads the Anxiety and Depression Clinic, and the Clinical Research Unit for Anxiety and Depression.
-He has a 15 year track record in web based treatments for anxiety and depression, a 40 year track record of treating anxiety and depression using CBT.
-Gavin discusses the rates of anxiety and depression in medical students and the reasons underlying it; and provides information about ‘MED – THIS WAY UP’, an online mental health service that has a specific site for medical students and junior doctors.
+He has a 15-year track record in web-based treatments for anxiety and depression, a 40-year track record of treating anxiety and depression using CBT.

 Gavin has published more than 600 papers and books.
 In April 2017 his Hirsch index was 100 and he is on the ISI Most Highly Cited list for psychology and psychiatry with more than 40,000 citations to his work.

-Gavin Andrews research interests began with stuttering, a neurodevelopmental disorder, extended to depression, epidemiology, treatment of common mental disorders, classification of mental disorders, cost effectiveness, and Internet treatment of internalising disorders.
+Gavin Andrews’s research interests began with stuttering, a neurodevelopmental disorder, extended to depression, epidemiology, treatment of common mental disorders, classification of mental disorders, cost-effectiveness, and Internet treatment of internalising disorders.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.

 If you want to listen to this episode while not connected to WiFi or the internet, you can download it.
 To find out more go to Apple support (https://support.apple.com/en-us/HT201859)